BENAZEPRIL (ben AY ze pril) is an ACE inhibitor. It treats high blood pressure.

 What should I watch for while using this medication?

-Visit your doctor or health care professional for regular checks on your progress.
+Visit your care team for regular checks on your progress.
 Check your blood pressure as directed.
-Ask your doctor or health care professional what your blood pressure should be and when you should contact him or her.
-Call your doctor or health care professional if you notice an irregular or fast heart beat.
+Ask your care team what your blood pressure should be and when you should contact them.
+Call your care team if you notice an irregular or fast heart beat.

-Avoid salt substitutes unless you are told otherwise by your doctor or health care professional.
+Avoid salt substitutes unless you are told otherwise by your care team.

 Where should I keep my medication?